 Delta Conveyance Project

-The Delta Conveyance Project (formerly known as the California WaterFix) is a state of the art, real solution to modernize, repair and protect California’s aging water delivery system from the north.
+The Delta Conveyance Project (DCP) (formerly known as the California WaterFix) is a state-of-the-art, real solution to modernize, repair, and protect California’s aging water delivery system from the north.
 Currently, Californians receive two-thirds of their water supply from a source that begins in the Sierra Nevada Mountains and ﬂows through the state’s main water distribution system through the Sacramento-San Joaquin Delta (Delta).
-The Delta’s complex, maze-like waterways are supported by a series of man-made dirt levees, and are highly susceptible to collapse from ﬂooding and earthquakes.
-Experts warn that damage to Delta caused by a natural disaster could cut off water supplies to millions of people for weeks, months or even years and burden the economy with billions of dollars of debt.
+The Delta’s complex, maze-like waterways are supported by a series of human-made dirt levees and are highly susceptible to collapse from ﬂooding and earthquakes.
+Experts warn that damage to the Delta caused by a natural disaster could cut off water supplies to millions of people for weeks, months, or even years, and burden the economy with billions of dollars of debt.

-The WaterFix was selected as the best long-term plan for the Delta after nearly a decade of review, planning and analysis with unprecedented public input.
-The plan is supported by scientists, water specialists, engineers, conservationists and other experts, and has been designed to protect water supplies by implementing the use of state of the art construction techniques, improved ﬁsh screens and a modern two tunnel system 150 feet underground.
-This design will improve reliability, and will enhance the ability to capture water and move it to storage facilities throughout the state so we can use it when we really need it.
+Championed by former Governor Edmund G. Brown, the WaterFix twin-tunnel project was selected as the best long-term plan for the Delta after nearly a decade of review, planning, and analysis with unprecedented public input.
+Upon taking office however, Governor Gavin Newsom halted progress on WaterFix, and unveiled his California Water Resilience Portfolio – the centerpiece of which is a downsized single-tunnel project.
+The newer DCP is supported by scientists, water specialists, engineers, conservationists, and other experts, and has been designed to protect water supplies by implementing the use of innovative construction techniques, improved ﬁsh screens, and a state-of-the-art seismically engineered tunnel located 150 feet underground.
+This design will improve reliability, and will enhance the ability to capture water and move it to water storage facilities throughout the state so we can use it when we need it.

 Megan Yoo Schneider MWDOC Board President